ecadlabs/taquito/website/versioned_docs/version-17.5.0/tutorial.md

 ```

 If everything is done right, you should be able to see the output `Hello Tezos!` in the terminal.
 Now, we can start using Taquito to interact with the Tezos blockchain.
+In the terminal, press ctrl+c to stop the `npx ts-node index.ts` command.
+Then run the following command to install Taquito:

 ```bash
 npm i @taquito/taquito